How to Claim Benefits for Unemployment in New York

 Another requirement to claim unemployment benefits in New York is actively seeking new employment opportunities.
 Claimants are required to keep a written work search record for each week they accept NY unemployment benefits claim payments.
 At any time, the Department of Labor may request a copy of this record.
 It must include the dates, names, addresses and phone numbers of employers contacted, as well as positions applied for, and the results.
 Claimants must contact at least three employers each week and on three separate days to be eligible for benefits.
 The maximum unemployment benefits claim is 26 weeks.

-Federal Unemployment Benefits and Extensions
+Learn About Federal Unemployment Benefits and Extensions

 While federal law requires unemployment insurance, the state administrates the disbursement of benefits.
 During times of very high unemployment, the federal government grants eligible claimants, who have exhausted their regular New York unemployment benefits claim, a federal unemployment benefits extension.
 These federal unemployment benefits are contingent on the state meeting the unemployment threshold.
 Presently, NY unemployment benefits extensions are not available to claimants, as the state is below the required unemployment rate.

-New York Unemployment Benefits and Federal Income Taxes
+Learn About New York Unemployment Benefits and Federal Income Taxes

 New York unemployment benefits claims are both state and federally taxable.
 Claimants can choose to have taxes withheld from each weekly compensation payment.
 The option to start or stop tax withholdings is available anytime online in the unemployment benefit section of the state website or by phone during call center hours.
 The NY Department of Labor cannot return taxes withheld to the claimant.
 However, income tax refunds return any overpayment.
 Claimants can use the website to print necessary tax documents, like the Statement for Recipients of Certain Government Payments (Form 1099-G).